hsnabn/duality-samples/README.md

 Currently, this repository consists of:
 * SceneTransitions sample

-Contributions to the repository are welcome.
+Contributions to this repository are welcome.